Sasha Roselli and Nicole Sutton from DOC Alexandra scour the rock outcrops for grand skink, Nov 2019. Credit: Anna Yeoman

 Mokomoko Dryland Sanctuary fence-lines, the 14 ha fence on the left, the 0.23 ha fence on the right.
 Credit: Anna Yeoman

-Jewelled gecko
+Jewelled geckos

 While COET waited for the captive grand and Otago skink population to slowly increase, they followed up other potential lizard introductions.
 Jewelled gecko were identified as a possibility.
 Before human arrival in Central Otago, these striking green geckos were common in the dense vegetation such as Coprosma, Corokia and kanuka, but for many decades now they had been extinct from the region.
 Lizard experts Tony Jewell and Carey Knox were consulted to follow up this possibility.